arighi/virtme-ng/README.md

  * Depending on the options you use, you may need a statically linked `busybox` binary somewhere in your path.

+ * Optionally, you may need virtiofsd 1.7.0 (or higher) for better filesystem performance inside the virtme-ng guests.

 Examples
 ========